Updated: 5 days ago

-Do you really know the difference between Cost Codes and General Ledger in Sage 100?
+Do you really know the difference between Cost Codes and General Ledger in Sage 100 Contractor?
 What function do cost codes and general ledger play?
-And why are they seperate from each other?
+And why are they separate from each other?

 How are cost codes and general ledger related?

 Now you understand the difference between cost codes and general ledger.
 Let's see how we link the two.
 When you post an expense to a job, whether through an AP invoice, payroll, or direct general ledger entry, you will always choose a job and a cost code associated with the cost type.
 Cost types determine different categories of your spending based on material, labor, subcontractor, etc. While posting the expense, you will also choose a general ledger expense account associated with the cost code.
 So we can post the expense anywhere we like on the job as long as it is in one of the direct expense accounts.